-Table 1 TOE Configuration
+Table 1TOE Configuration

-NOTE: The TOE can be delivered without the RSA/SHA crypto library.
-In this case the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography and Secure Hash Algorithm (SHA).
+NOTE: The TOE can be delivered without the AE1 Secure Libraries.
+In this case the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography and Elliptic Curve Cryptography (ECC) and Secure Hash Algorithm (SHA).

-17 TEST mode and NORMAL mode
+18 TEST mode and NORMAL mode